kikastetinova/dynamic-form-builder/README.md

 1.  better configs for eslint and prettier and vite
 2.  extracting all config files into a separate folder
 3.  including unit and e2e tests
-5.  using a library for data fetching, e.g. tanstack-query for query caching or fetch retry
-6.  improving UX by displaying a fallback component (e.g. a skeleton question component) before the initial question is loaded.
-7.  adding aria labels to buttons for better accessibility
-8.  lazy loading non-essential components, in our case MatchPage would be a candidate for that
-9.  using ErrorBoundary component for better error catching
+4.  using a library for validation schema instead of creating a custom validation logic
+5.  using context to pass down useFormBuilder methods to deeply nested components
-10. expose the application as a micro-frontend using module federation to use it as part of a larger app
+6.  expose the application as a micro-frontend using module federation to use it as part of a larger app
-11. creating better UI components, e.g. the button in <MatchPage> and button in <AnswerOption> have the same styling, but aren't extracted to a separate component.
-Another alternative would be using a component-based UI library, such as MUI or Boostrap5 or daisyUI.
-12. improving UX by displaying a progress bar- that's isn't possible with the provided API as we don't know total number of questions
-13. storing user progress between page reloads, right now the progress resets of page reload